-As the vibrant atmosphere of Homecoming week unfolded, students eagerly participated in a range of activities designed to foster unity and anticipation.
+As the vibrant atmosphere of Homecoming week unfolded, students eagerly participated in a range of activities designed to foster that unity and anticipation.
 Spirit Week set the stage for the grand event, featuring themed dress-up days and engaging lunch activities that encourage school spirit while allowing students to compete for House Cup points.
-This annual tradition embodies the essence of Milken’s community, as mentioned, bringing together students, faculty, and families in a shared celebration of Milken pride.
+This annual tradition embodies the essence of Milken’s aforementioned community – one that brings together students, faculty, and families in a shared celebration of Milken pride.

 “It was beautiful to see everybody come together and support our friends, teammates, and peers during Homecoming week,” Dylan Banafsheha (‘25).